aalto-trafficsense/public-transport-dataset/psql/README.md

    work on most flavors of *nix, not on Windows).
 The script creates the directory, initiates the database and starts the postgresql server.
-Leave the server running, it can be closed later with CTRL-C. When you need to run it again, use `postgres -D pttestdb`, where `pttestdb` is the path to the directory with your database.
+Leave the server running, it can be closed later with CTRL-C. When you need to run it again, use `postgres -D <path-to-new-database-dir>`.
 1. Switch to another terminal window.
 1. Run the init script on psql: `psql -U postgres -f create-db-from-csv.sql`.
 (If you need to re-import the data to an